-- Fine Needle Aspiration Biopsy (FNA): A tiny biopsy needle is used to aspirate cells from a growth or lesion.
+- Fine Needle Aspiration Biopsy (FNA): In this procedure, a tiny biopsy needle is used to aspirate cells from a growth or lesion.
 The cells are then examined under a microscope to look for cancer cells.

-- Punch Biopsy: A small circular cutter is used to remove a small piece of tissue from the growth or lesion.
+- Punch Biopsy: In this procedure, a small circular cutter is used to remove a small piece of tissue from the growth or lesion.
 The biopsy sample is then examined under a microscope to look for cancer cells.

-- Incisional Biopsy: A small incision is made in the oral tissue to remove a part of the growth or lesion.
+- Incisional Biopsy: In this procedure, a small incision is made in the oral tissue to remove a part of the growth or lesion.
 The tissue sample is then examined under a microscope to look for cancer cells.

-- Excisional Biopsy: In this procedure, the entire growth or lesion is removed.
+- Excisional Biopsy: With this scalpel biopsy procedure, the entire growth or lesion is removed.
 The tissue is then examined under a microscope to look for cancer cells.